xapi-project/xapi-project.github.io/devguide/howtos/add-function.md

   permitted to merely be a single value rather than a list of values.
 If no ~result is specified, the default is unit.

+- The ~doc parameter describes what the message is doing.

+- The bool ~hide_from_docs parameter prevents the message from being included in the documentation when generated.

+- The bool ~pool_internal parameter is used to indicate if the message should be callable by external systems or only internal hosts.

+- The ~errs parameter is a list of possible exceptions that the message can raise.

+- The parameter ~lifecycle takes in an array of (Status, version, doc) to indicate the lifecycle of the message type.
+This takes over from ~in_oss_since which indicated the release that the message type was introduced.
+NOTE: Leave this parameter empty, it will be populated on build.

 - The ~allowed_roles parameter is used for access control (see below).

 Compiling `xen-api.(hg|git)` will cause the code corresponding to this message to be generated and output in `ocaml/xapi/server.ml`.
 In the example above, a